AlexArcPy/intern-wiki/Writing-Tests-with-Intern.md

 In this example, an XHR call is performed.
 When the call is completed successfully, the data is checked to make sure it is correct.
 If the data is correct, `dfd` will be resolved; otherwise, it will be rejected (because `assert.strictEqual` will throw an error).
 If the call fails, `dfd.reject` is called.

 The `this.async` function also accepts a second argument, `numCallsUntilResolution`, which allows you to specify how many times `dfd.callback` should be called before actually resolving the promise.
 This is useful in rare cases where you may intend for a callback to be invoked a known number of times, greater than once, and the test should be considered complete after the last invocation.
+If left undefined, it defaults to 1.

 ## Functional testing